GoSecure/pyrdp/README.md

 - RDP Player:
     - See live RDP connections coming from the MITM
     - View replays of RDP connections
+- RDP Certificate Cloner:
+    - Create a self-signed X509 certificate with the same fields as an RDP server's certificate

 We are using this tool as part of an RDP honeypot which records sessions and saves a copy of the malware dropped on our target machine.